 Norwegian People's Aid (NPA) became actively involved in Lebanon following the Israeli invasion in 1982.
 NPA initiated its work with emergency relief, physical rehabilitation and, vocational training.

-Lebanon is contaminated by mines and Explosive Remnants of War (ERW), and most significantly cluster munitions, after fifteen years of civil war and two Israeli invasions and occupations in 1982 and 2006.
-The contamination is spread throughout the country, but the southern districts of Lebanon have seen the heaviest contamination due to the Israeli Forces extensive use of cluster munitions in 2006, and use of mines supporting Israeli positions during the occupations, especially along the Blue Line near the southern border.
+Lebanon is contaminated by landmines and Explosive Remnants of War (ERW), and most significantly cluster munitions, after fifteen years of civil war and two Israeli invasions and occupations in 1982 and 2006.
+The contamination is spread throughout the country, but the southern districts of Lebanon have seen the heaviest contamination due to the Israeli Forces extensive use of cluster munitions in 2006, and use of landmines supporting Israeli positions during the occupations, especially along the Blue Line near the southern border.
 It is estimated that South Lebanon was bombed with up to four million cluster sub-munitions in 2006, which of more than one million failed to explode, preventing people to use their land safely.
 It is estimated that more than 55 million square kilometers of land were contaminated in South Lebanon after this aggression.

 The northeast of Lebanon was occupied by Jabhat Al-Nusra, the Islamic State of Iraq and the Levant (ISIL) and other non-state armed groups from 2014 until 2017, as a spillover from the Syrian civil war.
 The area was subsequently recaptured by the Lebanese Armed Forces (LAF) in 2017 and was found to contain a large number of improvised landmines, and other Improvised Explosive Devices (IEDs), as well as other ERW caused by the fighting between security forces and non-state actors.